Rubina-Bansal/KPMG-Marketing-Analysis/README.md

 ### Skills gained:

-- Data Analysis (Using Pyhton - Jupyter Notebook)
+- Data Analysis (Using Python - Jupyter Notebook)
 - Customer Segmentation (Conducted RFM Analysis)
 - Data Driven Presentations
 - Data Dashboards (Analytical Dashboard Creation) (Using Power BI to build interactive and high quality dashboards)

+This internship provoded me with a valuable learning opportunity.
+I gained an in-depth understanding of how to interpret and analyze data to identify key insights that could help businesses make informed decisions.
+I also learned how to present this information in a clear and concise manner, ensuring that clients understood the findings and their potential impact.